jaedench/jaedench.github.io/essays/reflecting-on-coding-standards.md

 ---
 layout: essay
 type: essay
-title: "Am I Doing It for Myself or Just for the Green Checkmark"
+title: "Am I Doing It for Myself or Just for the Green Checkmark?"
 # All dates must be YYYY-MM-DD format!
 date: 2022-02-07
 published: true